Serving static content

 .startAndWait()

-The file server endpoints can be secured using ServerLogic.prependSecurity
+The file server endpoints can be secured using ServerLogic.prependSecurity, see server logic

 for details.